puzzle/gitlab-ci-cd-training/content/en/docs/02/pipeline_structure.md

 Replace `<root-directory-of-the-git-repo>` with the actual path to the cloned repository. eg. `~/gitlabcicd-training/example-spring-boot-helloworld`
 {{% /alert %}}

-Create a new file `.gitlab-ci.yml` and add the following content to the it.
+Create a new file `.gitlab-ci.yml` and add the following content to it.
 It must be located directly in the root directory of the repository.

 ```bash
 vim .gitlab-ci.yml